-5 Children Treated for Bath Drowning at Cook Children’s In 1 Month
+5 Children Treated for Bath drownings at Cook Chidren's in one month

-7 tips to protect your child in the tub
+10 ways to protect your child from drowning in the tub

 Drowning is the leading cause of unintentional injury-related death in children ages 1 to 4 years old and the second leading cause of unintentional injury related death for ages 1 to 14.

-“Safety begins in the home,” said Dana Walraven, manager of Community Health Outreach at Cook Children's.
-“Bath time is not only a good time to bond with your baby, but it can be a dangerous time in and around water.
+“Safety begins in the home,” said Dana Walraven, manager of Community Health Outreach at Cook Children's and coordinator of the Safe Kids Tarrant County Coalition.
+“Bath time is not only a good time to bond with your baby, but a dangerous time in and around water.
 Support safe habits with adult, not sibling, supervision.”

 - Never leave your child unattended in the water.

 - Put the cell phone away.
 Give your child 100 percent of your attention.

 - The job of supervising a child in the pool is for adults only and not siblings.
 A child or even a teen should not be held responsible for supervising a child in the bathtub.

 - If you have to answer the door or the phone, take your baby out of the water and hold him or her while you do so.

 - Fill the tub only with enough water to cover the infant's legs.